Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Skeleton and bones.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

-**Mitigation**: Keep a careful eye on the skeleton, and stay near it to be in a position where you can stop it from falling on anyone.
+**Mitigation**: Boris should be kept on his stand, and on stable, level ground.
+Keep a careful eye on the skeleton, and stay near it to be in a position where you can stop it from falling on anyone.
 Do not leave the experiment unsupervised.
 Consider tying skeleton to a chair if demonstrator is not able to be close to the skeleton throughout.
 In case of accident, call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2